 You can use this oil to smother the insects, disrupt their hormones, or use it as an antifeedant.
 It can force the insects to stop eating your plant’s leaves.
 It also stops the bug from moving onto the next stage of their lifecycle, so it’s useful for larvae.

 Doubles as a Fertilizer

 You can use this oil as a pesticide and a fertilizer all in one go by making neem cakes.
 When you bury these cakes around your plants, it releases both the fertilizer and the oil into the plant to help it thrive and repel insects.
 It also extends the amount of nitrogen in the soil, and this controls grubs, white ants, and nematodes.

-This oil doubles as a fertilizer, and you can apply it every week or few weeks to nourish your plants and get rid of any pests.
+This neem oil doubles as a fertilizer and pest control agent, and you can apply it every week or few weeks to nourish your plants and get rid of any pests.